Avaiga/taipy-doc/docs/knowledge_base/demos/sales_dashboard.md

 3. Use the provided filters to select specific criteria such as city, customer, or gender to narrow down your data.

-4. Explore the two dynamic charts: sales by hour and sales by product to analyze trends and patterns.
+4. Explore the two dynamic charts, sales by hour and sales by product, to analyze trends and patterns.

 5. Gain valuable insights and make informed decisions based on your data analysis.